model-checking/kani-verifier-blog/_posts/2022-10-27-kani-bolero.md

     assert!(balance_update_is_correct(current_balance, amount, new_balance));
 }
 ```
+where `balance_update_is_correct` checks that the transaction was carried out correctly, and may include other properties as well, for example that no overflow occurred, there was enough balance for a withdrawal, etc.

 The question then is: how do we generate values for `current_balance` and `amount` for this property-based test harness?
 The answer depends on the testing technique we want to use.